villivald/the_road_to_next/Notes.md

   - prisma then can be used in the app like in [get-ticket.ts](./the-road-to-next-app/src/features/ticket/queries/get-ticket.ts) & [page.tsx](./the-road-to-next-app/src/app/tickets/[ticketId]/page.tsx)
 - Types from Prisma Client can be used in the app, e.g. like in [ticket-item.tsx](./the-road-to-next-app/src/features/ticket/components/ticket-item.tsx)

+### DB migration
+- after schema changes run `npx prisma db push` to push the changes to the DB (new fields should have default values)
+- `npm run type` can be used to detect type errors after the changes

 ## Server actions
 - Server actions can be used to perform mutations on the server side.
 They are defined in the separate file and marked with `"use server"` directive.
 They can be called from client components as follows: